DemonicSavage/DemonicSavage.github.io/about.markdown

 permalink: /about/
 ---

 I'm a guy who does things on the internet sometimes.
+Mostly software development.
 Welcome to my personal website.

 Contact me at: